ocaml/ocaml.org/data/planet/mirage/introducing-irmin-git-like-distributed-branchable-storage.md

 structures to low-level block representations (the <em>heap</em>): see for instance, the excellent series of blog posts on <a href="http://rwmj.wordpress.com/2009/08/04/ocaml-internals/">OCaml internals</a> by Richard W. Jones, or
-<a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html">Chapter 20: Memory Representation of Values</a> in
+<a href="https://realworldocaml.org/v1/en/html/memory-representation-of-values.html - [404 Not Found]">Chapter 20: Memory Representation of Values</a> in
 <a href="https://realworldocaml.org">Real World OCaml</a>.</p>
 <p>An Irmin <em>block store</em> can be seen as a virtual OCaml heap that uses a more
 abstract way of connecting heap blocks.
 Instead of using the concrete physical